C-Accel-CRIPT/Python-SDK/docs/examples/simulation.md

 ```

 !!! note "Computational forcefield keys"
-    The allowed `ComputationalForcefield` keys are listed under the <a href="https://criptapp.org/keys/computational-forcefield-key/" target="_blank">computational forcefield keys</a> in the CRIPT controlled vocabulary.
+    The allowed [`ComputationalForcefield`](../../subobjects/computational_forcefield/) keys are listed under the [computational forcefield keys](https://criptapp.org/keys/computational-forcefield-key/) in the CRIPT controlled vocabulary.

 Now we can save the project to CRIPT (and upload the files) or inspect the JSON output